-Welcome back to my special series on how to cook a delicious Thanksgiving Dinner even if you’ve never done it before.
-In this second-to-last installment, we’re covering not only timing your Thanksgiving Dinner, but how to get everything into your fridge in these critical days leading up to the big event.
+Welcome back to my special series on how to cook a delicious Big Holiday Dinner even if you’ve never done it before.
+In this second-to-last installment, we’re covering not only timing your dinner, but how to get everything into your fridge in these critical days leading up to the big event.
 The series starts with Getting Organized, and you can find the links to The Gravy Tutorial, how to cook the turkey, and several of the side dishes at the bottom of the first post.

-Timing is everything they say, and that’s certainly true when it comes to getting a bunch of different dishes cooked and all on the table at the right time.
+Timing is everything they say.
+That’s certainly true when it comes to getting a bunch of different dishes cooked and all on the table at the right time.
 But fear not, I’ll walk you through the process below.
 But first, we have another job to do.
 Not one I want to be doing, nor does anyone else I know.
-But if you don’t, you’ll be making yourself a little crazier than you need to be come T-Day.
+But if you don’t, you’ll be making yourself a little crazier than you need to be come the Big Day.

 I’m talking about Cleaning the Fridge.
 Yes, I’m talking about going through your refrigerator and throwing out those little jars of pesto that you’re never going to use, all the science experiments, all the containers of something that’s probably still good but you have no idea what it is.
 Do the same with your freezer.
-I am willing to bet you’re going to free up a good 10 to 20 percent of space in each compartment.
+I am willing to bet you’re going to free up a lot of space in each compartment.
 Why?
 Because we don’t like waste.
 So when there are leftovers, we tend to hang onto them.
 But then they don’t look so appealing, but we don’t want to waste, so we still hang onto them.
-And then they grow fur and we toss them with a cleaner conscience because we have spared ourselves some scary disease by doing so.
+And then they grow fur and we toss them with a cleaner conscience having spared ourselves some scary disease by doing so.

 This is not the time to wait.
 You need that space for cut veggies, a turkey, Aunt Martha’s cranberry compote, turkey broth and all the other other ingredients of your feast.

 Now to getting all the stuff in and out of the fridge and into the oven/onto the stove and onto the table to applause and acclaim.
 You just have to do some planning.
-If you don’t plan, you will be running around your kitchen, frazzled and crazed, and then when something goes wrong, well, they’ll be pulling you out from underneath the dining room table to get the vodka bottle you’re hugging to your chest.
-Even if everything doesn’t go according to plan, if you have one, it’s a hell of a lot easier to adjust to your actual circumstances.
+If you don’t plan, you will be running around your kitchen, frazzled and crazed.
+Then when something goes wrong, well, they’ll pull you out from underneath the dining room table to get the vodka bottle you’re hugging to your chest.
+Even if everything doesn’t go according to plan, with one, it’s a lot easier to adjust to your actual circumstances.

 There are two tricks to timing.
-First up, write everything done.
-Go through your menu, item by item, and write down the steps you will take to make or reheat that item and in what pan, and in which dish you’ll serve it.
-Add setting the table and pre-dinner clean up.
+First up, write everything to be done.
+Go through your menu, item by item.
+Write down the steps you will take to make or reheat that item and in what pan, and in which dish you’ll serve it.
+Add setting the table and pre-dinner cleanup.
 Secondly, assume everything is going to take two to three times longer to do than normal.
 So what if the turkey is buttered and ready to go in the oven a full hour before it should?
 You put it back in the fridge and do something else on your list.

 If it helps, set alarms and write down what time something is supposed to happen, such as check the sweet potatoes at 4 p.m., instead of 20 minutes.
 Because you know you’re not going to remember when you put the sweet potatoes in the oven.